GLOBAL MARKETS-Stocks near record highs, dollar up on optimism, earnings

 "The impression ... is that the Trump reflation trade may be getting back on track," said Shaun Osborne, chief FX strategist, at Scotiabank in Toronto.

-The dollar index, which measures the greenback against a basket of six other major currencies, was up 0.47 percent at 100.5.
+The dollar index, which measures the greenback against a basket of six other major currencies, was up 0.67 percent to 100.7.

-The Mexican peso weakened after Mexican President Enrique Pena Nieto scrapped plans to meet Trump next week after the U.S. president tweeted Mexico should cancel the meeting if it was not prepared to pay for his proposed border wall.

-Oil prices jumped 2 percent, boosted by the ongoing rally in the U.S. stock market, although gains in crude futures were capped by plentiful supplies and bulging inventories despite efforts by producers to cut output.
+The recent strength in stock markets boosted oil prices although gains were capped by plentiful supplies and bulging inventories in spite of efforts by producers to cut output.

 * Boeing says three new orders (unidentified customer(s) for three 737s) for the week through May 23, 2017 Source text (http://bit.ly/2gFQsHA) Further company coverage: